 revise para.
 2.4 iv) to read “The ICAO Asia and Pacific Regional Office shall serve as a Secretariat”.

 The meeting further noted that the reference to States of service providers in paragraph 2.4 ii) was intended to accommodate circumstances where an air navigation service provider (ANSP), such as that of the United States, operates in the region but is not accredited to the ICAO APAC Office.
-The meeting agreed to retain flexibility while improving clarity through the inclusion of examples or an annex.
+The meeting agreed to retain flexibility while improving clarity through the inclusion of examples..

 Regarding the Scope section, the meeting noted that the proposed function in para.
 2.5 ii) could overlap with the role of the proposed Forum.
-It was agreed to retain the provision in the paper, with further explanation to be provided in the cover paper for consideration and decision by the next DGCA Conference.
+It was agreed to retain the provision in the paper, with the Chair guiding that the workstream 1 paper include text on the proposed enhancements to the DGCA Conference, and for the workstream 2 paper to strengthen its articulation on the value of the Forum and to explain why these could not be covered by the enhanced DGCA Conference..
 The meeting also agreed to add “to build capacity and capability” at the end of para.
 2.5 iii).

-The Republic of Korea recalled the background to DGCA enhancement initiative and emphasized the need to improve effectiveness, avoid repetition without substantive discussion, and reduce agenda items and papers to ensure practical outputs and follow-up actions.
+The Republic of Korea recalled the background to the DGCA enhancement initiative and emphasized the need to improve effectiveness, avoid repetition without substantive discussion, and reduce agenda items and papers to ensure practical outputs and follow-up actions.

 The Secretariat informed the meeting that work was underway to develop a tracking tool for DGCA action items and that the DGCA agenda structure would be further refined in line with regional priorities and ICAO Strategic Objectives.